cjdbarlow/bedside-notebook/disease/immune/anaphylaxis.md

 * Excluding:
 	* Pneumothorax
 	* Airway device malfunction
+* Bronchodilators
-* Bronchoodilators
+	* Salbutamol
-	* 1200μg salbutamol via MDI
+		* 1200μg (12 puffs) via MDI
-	* IV salbutamol
+		* 100-200μg IV, +/- infusion at 5-25μg/min

 ###Post-Crisis Management
 Measure tryptase:
-* At 0, 1, and 24 hours
+* At 0-1, 4, and 24 hours
 * Acute elevation supports anaphylaxis diagnosis
 	* Peak level usually within 15-120 minutes
 	* Declines over 3-6 hours
 * Baseline level can be measured at 24 hours
+* Requires refrigeration if ⩾1 hour to laboratory

 Consider:
 * Steroids
 No evidence that use of corticosteroids affects outcome.
 	* May be reasonable as part of secondary management in a stable patient
 	* May have a role in reducing rebound
+	* Dexamethasone 0.1-0.4mg/kg, up to 12mg
+	* Hydrocortisone 2-4mg/kg, up to 200mg
 * Antihistamines
 	* No role in acute phase
 	* May be used for symptomatic management of urticaria, angioedema, and pruritus